 Paid Family and Medical Leave – Coming January 1, 2020

 New Rights: All Washington workers will be able to take up to 12 weeks of Medical Leave for their own serious health conditions including pregnancy and childbirth (14 weeks with a serious complication related to pregnancy); and up to 12 weeks of Family Leave to care for a newborn or newly placed adopted or foster child, to care for a family member with a serious health condition, or to accommodate a family member’s military deployment.
 Total combined leave allowable will be 16 weeks per year, or 18 weeks with a pregnancy-related complication.
 Lower wage workers will receive about 90 percent of their usual weekly pay while out on leave, and middle-income workers 65 to 75 percent.
-Workers and their employers will begin paying small premiums to the state in January 2019 to finance benefits – between $2 and $2.50 a week for the typical worker.
+Workers and their employers began paying small premiums to the state in January 2019 to finance benefits – between $2 and $2.50 a week for the typical worker.

 Employers or collective bargaining units may opt to provide at least the same level of leave and benefits rather than participate in the state program, with oversight by the state.